RamyashriPR/Pothole-Finder-and-Augmentation-Navigation/README.md

 This application detects the potholes and displays the location of potholes on map and allows the user to remove fake potholes.

 Varun:
+Login authentication and sign up.
+UI development and enhancement.
+SQliteHelper class , Login activity class , register activity class, Pothole class displaying the list of potholes existing in the database. and fill pothole class which removes the pothole from the database.

 Ramyashri:
 MainActivity: This acticvity class extracts the accelerometer sensor data that is present in the mobile using onSensorChange() event.
 This function is called when the values of the sensor changes.A threshold value is set, value greater than which is detected as a 'Pothole'.User can include pothole at current location.